 30:9c:23:28:66:bf.
 You can choose an arbitrary new MAC address to change to.
 However, you should not change the first 24-bit of the MAC address.
 Otherwise, your OS will not be able to recognize the network adapter correctly.
 Usually, I suggest change the last digit in the current MAC address.
 For example

 Next, change the MAC address with the following commands.
 Note: replace

 sudo systemctl stop networking sudo ifconfig enp8s0 stop sudo ifconfig enp8s0 hw ether 30:9c:23:28:66:be sudo ifconfig enp8s0 start sudo systemctl start networking

 - From Ubuntu 19.04, the

-- If the being re-configured interface is a wifi connection.
-After running the above commands, you need to re-connect via
+- If the re-configured interface is a wifi connection.
+After running the above commands, you need to re-connect it via

 sudo nmcli radio wifi off sudo nmcli radio wifi on

-3. This configuration is volatile and be restored after reboot.
-To configure MAC address permanently, refer to this tutorial
+3. This configuration is volatile and is restored after a reboot.
+To change the MAC address permanently, refer to this tutorial.

-5. I wrote another post on how to change MAC address, you can read for more information (much of the content is coincide with the content in current post).
+5. I wrote another post on how to change MAC address, you can read for more information (a large portion of its content is coincide with the content in the current post).

 sudo systemctl start teamviewerd.